 Any exhibitor may file a complaint regarding any of the following: conflict of interest of the judge; disqualification of an exhibit or exhibitor; group leader, or superintendent behavior; and eligibility of the exhibit.
-Exhibitors, leaders and/or parents compelled to bring a rules violation complaint against a given member(s) will be required to complete and sign a Rules Violation Complaint Form stating the reasons and alleged grounds for registering the complaint.
+Exhibitors, leaders and/or parents compelled to bring a rules violation complaint against a given member(s) will be required to put in writing the reasons and alleged grounds for registering the complaint.
 There is a non-refundable \$40 fee to file a Rules Violation complaint.
 Exhibitors are allowed to file a written complaint within 10 days after the end of the 4-H Youth Show.
 However, judging results are final and a complaint cannot be filed on results.
 Any member(s) against whom a rules violation complaint has been filed, will have the right to read the complaint form.
 The MSU Extension office reserves the right to determine whether sufficient evidence exists to merit further action.